Home

 and at least one bedroom set...

-I advertise the house as "furnished home for sale".
+I advertise the house as a "furnished home for sale".

 The buyer doesn’t always want the furniture.